-Having similar fuel system architecture as the GE GEnx engines, the CFM International S.A.
-(CFM) LEAP-1B model turbofan engines, which are installed on 737 MAX airplanes, are also considered susceptible to a multi-engine loss-of-thrust-control event.
 This condition, if not addressed, could result in malfunction of the engine's control system hydromechanical unit due to undispersed Kathon FP 1.5 biocide contaminating and restricting the movement of internal parts.
 Because the fuel systems for both engines on an affected airplane are likely to be similarly affected, there is the potential for loss of thrust control on both engines.
-Loss of thrust control on both engines could result in failure to climb on takeoff, a forced off-airport landing, or an unacceptably high flightcrew
+Loss of thrust control on both engines could result in failure to climb on takeoff, a forced off-airport landing, or an unacceptably high flightcrew workload.

 However, after this biocide is added to the fuel tanks, adding fuel without biocide diminishes the hazard.
-Eventually, after the tanks have been refilled a sufficient number of times with untreated fuel, enough of the treated fuel is gone that the unsafe condition has been removed.
+Eventually, after the tanks have been refilled a sufficient number of times with untreated fuel, enough of the treated fuel would be dissipated, and the unsafe condition would be removed.
 Specifically, Boeing determined that operating the airplane, or any individual engine, for at least 30 flight cycles, while adding only fuel that has not been treated with this biocide, would flush the biocide from the fuel tank system and the engines.
 The FAA finds this number of flight cycles to be sufficiently conservative, and therefore has incorporated it the requirements of this

 The FAA's analysis of the risks posed by this issue has been ongoing, as has the information available to the agency.
-On March 10, 2020, the manufacturer of Kathon FP 1.5 withdrew that product from the aviation market, effective immediately.
+On March 10, 2020, the manufacturer of Kathon FP 1.5 issued a letter recommending an immediate halt of using Kathon FP 1.5 biocide for aviation fuel applications.
 A copy of that letter is in the docket for this rulemaking.
-On March 25, 2020, the FAA issued a Special Airworthiness Information Bulletin (SAIB), which is in the docket for this rulemaking, regarding the effects of Kathon FP 1.5 and another biocide.
-Most recently, on June 25, 2020, the Japan Transport Safety Board issued an Aircraft Serious Incident Investigation Report" regarding the March 29, 2019 incident.
+On March 25, 2020, the FAA issued a Special Airworthiness Information Bulletin (SAIB), which is in the docket for this rulemaking, regarding the use of Kathon FP 1.5 and another biocide.
+Most recently, on June 25, 2020, the Japan Transport Safety Board issued an "Aircraft Serious Incident Investigation Report" regarding the March 29, 2019 incident.
 That report is in the docket for this rulemaking.